vladfeigin/llm-agents-evaluation/README.md

 ### Project Structure And Modules

-    -**multiagent_evaluation**: main project folder (root folder)
+   - **multiagent_evaluation**: main project folder (root folder)
       - **agents**: this folder contains LLM agents implementations.
          - **rag**: RAG (Retrieval Augmented Generation) Agent implementation.
 This agent serves as a conversational bot, allowing users to ask questions about their documents.
-            In this project, we use the RAG Agent to demonstate the evaluation and monitoring methods.
+In this project, we use the RAG Agent to demonstrate the evaluation and monitoring methods.
          - **prompt_generator**: LLM Agent generating prompts for evaluations, with the goal to find the best performing one.
-        - **orchestrator**: Agent orchestrating the agents evaluations.
+         - **orchestrator**: Agent orchestrating the agents' evaluations.
          - **tools**: contains utilities for evaluation.
-    - **data_ingestion**: utility for uploading PDF documents and indexing them into Azure AI Search -**aimodel**:  wrapper on top of LLM models
+      - **data_ingestion**: utility for uploading PDF documents and indexing them into Azure AI Search.
+      - **aimodel**: wrapper on top of LLM models.
       - **aisearch**: wrapper for search functionality.
 Integrates with Azure AI Search service as a search engine.
       - **kusto_scripts**: Kusto (Azure Data Explorer) scripts for processing traces and logs.
       - **msfabric**: Real-Time LLM evaluation dashboard and Kusto queries for constructing the dashboard.
       - **session_store**: simple, in-memory session store for storing user sessions, used in the RAG Agent.
       - **utils**: common utility functions.
-    - **docs**:  project documentation
+      - **docs**: project documentation.

 #### Project Services and LLM Frameworks